 Step 1.
 Choosing a subdomain

-After this is set and validated, I can publish landing pages.
-Reloadify will completely automatically request an SSL certificate for your subdomain so that all data is sent over a secure connection.
+Once the subdomain is validated, Reloadify will automatically request an SSL certificate for your subdomain.
+This guarantees a secure connection.

 Step 2.
 Landing page settings